matheuscscp/gke-metadata-server/README.md

 #### Alternatively, grant direct resource access to the Kubernetes ServiceAccount

-GCP Workload Identity Federation for Kubernetes allows you to directly grant Kubernetes ServiceAccounts access to Google resources, without the need to impersonate a Google Service Account.
-This is done by granting the given IAM Roles directly to principals of the form described above described for impersonation.
+Workload Identity Federation for Kubernetes allows you to directly grant Kubernetes ServiceAccounts access to Google resources, without the need to impersonate a Google Service Account.
+This is done by granting the given IAM Roles directly to principals of the form described above for impersonation.
 See [docs](https://cloud.google.com/iam/docs/workload-identity-federation-with-kubernetes#use-wlif).

 Some specific GCP services do not support this method.
 See [docs](https://cloud.google.com/iam/docs/federated-identity-supported-services#list).